-Cold sores only occur with herpes esophagitis and not in other types of infectious esophagitis.
-People with oral herpes tend to experience outbreaks of cold sores that come and go throughout their lifetime.
+Cold sores result from an oral herpes infection — they do not accompany other types of esophagitis.
+People with oral herpes tend to experience outbreaks of these sores that come and go.

 HSV causes herpes esophagitis.
-There are two main strains of HSV:
+There are two main strains of this virus:

-- HSV-1 is the primary cause of oral herpes but can also lead to genital herpes.
-People typically pass on HSV-1 through mouth-to-mouth contact, but a person can also pass it on through oral sex.
+- HSV-1 is the primary cause of oral herpes, but it can cause genital herpes.
+This virus typically transmits through mouth-to-mouth contact, though it can happen through oral sex.

-- HSV-2 is the primary cause of genital herpes but can also cause oral herpes.
-People typically pass on HSV-2 through vaginal, anal, and oral sex.
+- HSV-2 is the primary cause of genital herpes, but it can cause oral herpes.
+This virus typically transmits through vaginal, anal, or oral sex.

-Both types of HSV are highly contagious, and infection with this virus is very common.
+Both of these types of HSV are highly contagious, and the infections that they cause are very common.

-The condition usually occurs when HSV reactivates and spreads from other areas of the body, such as via the vagus nerve or mouth to the esophagus.
+This form of esophagitis typically occurs when HSV is active in the body and spreads from other areas to the esophagus, via the vagus nerve or mouth.

-A person can contract HSV through direct contact with the sores, affected skin, or bodily fluids of someone who has the virus.
+A person can contract HSV through direct contact with sores, affected skin, or bodily fluids of someone with the virus.
 The infection is most contagious during or just before an outbreak of symptoms.

-Becoming infected with HSV does not usually lead to herpes esophagitis, however.
-The main risk factor for this condition is having a weakened immune system, such as from:
+Contracting an HSV infection does not usually lead to herpes esophagitis, however.
+The main risk factor is having a weakened immune system, which may result from:

-To diagnose herpes esophagitis, a doctor will start by taking the person’s medical history and evaluating their symptoms.
-They may also examine the mouth and throat.
+Before diagnosing herpes esophagitis, a doctor takes the person’s medical history and evaluates their symptoms.
+They may also examine the person’s mouth and throat.

 Although the condition is rare, herpes esophagitis is usually identifiable when the symptoms occur in a person with a weakened immune system.

-Further tests are useful for confirming a doctor’s diagnosis and can help to distinguish between the different types of esophagitis.
+Further tests can confirm the doctor’s diagnosis and help distinguish the type of esophagitis.
 These tests may include:

-- Blood tests to check for the presence of viruses and to rule out other conditions.
+- blood tests to check for the virus and rule out other conditions

-- Endoscopy, which involves inserting a thin tube with a light and camera down the throat to inspect the esophagus for inflammation and ulcers.
+- an endoscopy, which involves inserting a thin tube containing a light and camera down the throat to inspect the esophagus for inflammation and ulcers

 - stopping smoking

-- avoiding foods, drinks, or medications that trigger symptoms
+- avoiding foods, drinks, and medications that make the symptoms worse

 - avoiding alcohol and caffeine